 Borromini designed the niches, each with two verde antico columns, for the colossal statues of the twelve apostles (with St Paul replacing St Matthias), which were added during the first two decades of the 18th century.

 Above the statues are stucco relief panels, with Old Testament scenes on the left and scenes from the New Testament on the right.
-They were executed by several sculptors, including Antonio Raggi and Giovanni Antonio De Rossi.
-Above these reliefs are frescoes of prophets in oval tondi, executed in 1718.
+Above the reliefs are paintings of Old Testament prophets.

 Tomb Slab of Pope Martin V

 The beautiful bronze tomb (1443) of Pope Martin V (r.
-1417-31), in the Confessio, is the work of Simone Ghini (1406/7-91).
+1417-31) in the Confessio is the work of Simone Ghini (1406/7-91).
 The inscription hails Pope Martin V as: TEMPORVM SVORVM FILICITAS (the joy of his times).

 Baldacchino